'Dark' Season 3: That Totally Insane Ending, Explained

 What’s most notable here, of course, is who’s missing.
 What’s happened is that anyone who only existed due to time travel shenanigans no longer exists.
 So Charlotte is out, since she was her own grandmother, and she would take her daughters Elisabeth and Franziska with.
 Ulrich (Oliver Masucci) is gone because Bartosz (Paul Lux) was his great-grandfather, and like with Charlotte this eliminates his kids, Magnus, Martha and Mikkel.

 Regina survived because her real father was Bernd Doppler, the guy who ran the nuclear power plant before Claudia took over.
+And she never got cancer because the nuclear power plant was never built.
 And she’s on her own here because she likely never met her husband Aleksander (Peter Benedict) — you may recall that their first meeting was because Ulrich was bullying her.
 Without Ulrich, Aleksander never intercedes.
 So Aleksander is probably still around somewhere, just not where we would normally expect him to be.
 And Bartosz wouldn’t exist at all.

 Beyond the people who are immediately relevant to this final scene, there are other folks we can safely assume don’t exist.
 Noah (Mark Waschke) and Agnes (Antje Traue), of course.
 Silja.
 Ulrich’s father Tronte.
 Probably numerous others i’m forgetting.